Israa27/Product-Showcase-Next.js/README.md

-# Product Showcase with Next.js and Tailwind CSS
+# Product Showcase with Next.js and Tailwind CSS:fire:

 This project is a simple product showcase application built using Next.js and styled with Tailwind CSS.
 It allows you to display products from a JSON dataset file and filter them by category name.